aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/use-pod-identity.md

 }
 ```

 The role has also been configured with the appropriate trust relationship which allows the EKS Service Principal to assume this role for Pod Identity.
-You can view it like so:
+You can view it like with the command below.

 ```bash
 $ aws iam get-role \